What are houses in multiple occupation (HMOs)?

 HMO landlords should maintain accessible evacuation routes out of the building.
 More is required to meet this obligation for HMO landlords than for other residential landlords.
 For example:

-• fire doors (ie doors which block fire and which close automatically) are required for doors which lead to escape routes in HMOs
+fire doors (ie doors which block fire and which close automatically) are required for doors that lead to escape routes in HMOs

 Fire risk assessments